-A 4-wire touch screen consists of two flexible, transparent, resistive coated layers typically separated by a small air gap (see Figure 22).
+A 4-wire touch screen consists of two flexible, transparent, resistive-coated layers that are normally separated by a small air gap (see Figure 22).
 The X layer has conductive electrodes running down the left and right edges, allowing the application of an excitation voltage across the X layer from left to right.